pydicom/pydicom/doc/ref_guide.rst

 ============

 DICOM files can also be written using pydicom.
 There are two ways to do this.
-The first is to use ``write_file`` with a prexisting FileDataset (derived from Dataset) instance.
+The first is to use ``dcmwrite`` with a prexisting FileDataset (derived from Dataset) instance.
 The second is to use the ``save_as`` method on an Dataset instance.

-.. autofunction:: pydicom.filewriter.write_file
+.. autofunction:: pydicom.filewriter.dcmwrite

 .. automethod:: pydicom.dataset.Dataset.save_as